Have you been charged with robbery? Don’t wait. Call now.

 What are some defenses for a robbery charge?

-In some cases, we can negotiate a reduction of charges from robbery to theft or larceny, which does not involve force.
 You should never plead guilty to robbery charges without first discussing your case with a lawyer.

 If you have been charged with robbery, call now to set up a consultation.

-To defend Robbery charges in New York, call 716-633-4300 to discuss your case with Defense Lawyer Norman Mattar.
+To defend robbery charges in New York, call 716-633-4300 to discuss your case with defense lawyer Norman Mattar.